Powerlearnproject/se-day1-assignment-B-Pasco/README.md

 > - System Testing: Testing the entire software system as a whole.
 > - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
 > - #### Importance of Quality assurance.
- Ensures a high-quality software product by ensuring that the software meets the specified quality standards and requirements.
+> Ensures a high-quality software product by ensuring that the software meets the specified quality standards and requirements.
-Saves time and money through ensuring that the developers find bugs and errors at the early stages of software development.
+> Saves time and money through ensuring that the developers find bugs and errors at the early stages of software development.
-Protects your company’s reputation. and Ensures customer satisfaction.
+> Protects your company’s reputation, and Ensures customer satisfaction.

-#Part 2: Introduction to AI and Prompt Engineering
+## Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+> - Prompt engineering is the process of structuring an instruction that can be interpreted and understood by a generative AI model.
+> Better prompt will prevent you from wasting time by getting specific information related to your desired expections.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+> - Tell me about industrial revolution.
+> - Instead you can say that:    Explain more about cause and effect of industrial revolution in british Empire.

+## -- The end --